 Sometimes you need to complete your drone survey with terrestrial data.
 These additional points can be measured by any type of terrestrial survey equipment and imported into Virtual Surveyor to complete your model.

 This article explains how to correctly format and import a CSV file.
-It will then go through a complete process to add survey items under a bridge to complete a road survey thanks to additional total station data.
+We go through the entire process of adding survey items under a bridge to complete a road survey, thanks to additional total station data.

 To be compatible with Virtual Surveyor, your CSV file needs to be in a proper format.

-Make sure the csv file has column headers.
-The first line of the point file should at least contains a field called 'X' , another called "Z" and one called 'Y'.
-You can also include optional fields called "P", "D", "Name" or "Layer".
+Make sure the CSV file has column headers.
+The first line of the point file should at least contain a field called "X", another called "Z", and one called "Y".
+You can also include optional fields called "P", "D", "Name", or "Layer".

 - P - Point number